PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 Further, we have 4 categorical cell agent attributes (obs).
 We have each cell agnet's xy spatial coordinate information (obsm).
 And we have cell neighbor graph infromation (obsp, uns).

-Whatever you d'like to do with your physicell data, it most probably was already done with single cell wet lab data.
-That's being said: PhysiCell data is different scdata than scRNA seq!
-For example, scRNA seq data is higher dimensional (e.g. the human genome has over 20000 genes each time step) than PhysiCell data (tens, maybe hundreds of cell attributes).
-For example, scRNA seq data is always single time step data because the measurement consumes the sample.
-PhysiCell data is always time series data, even we look at this moment only at one time step.
-This means, the wet lab bioinformatics will partially try to solve problems (for example trajectory inference), that simply are no problems for us and the other way around.
-Anyhow, there are a lot of scRNA seq data analysis methodes around, whoch make sense to apply to both of this data types.

 Please have a look at [TUTORIAL_python3_scverse.md](https://github.com/elmbeech/physicelldataloader/blob/master/man/TUTORIAL_python3_scverse.md) to learn more.